 “First things first, take us through your journey and how you managed to excel in shifting your career.”

 “Absolutely.
 I actually started off fresh out of university working for Kantar, a global market research firm.
 My main responsibilities were managing global clients and helping them to understand shopper and consumer insights and data.
-Right when I joined, I enquired about the opportunities to work abroad and after a few years I relocated to Thailand.
+Right when I joined, I enquired about the opportunities to work abroad and after a few years, I relocated to Thailand.
 It opened my eyes to the incredible, diverse cultures of Asia, and right there and then I knew I wasn’t meant to stay in one place.
-Following an incredible 6.5 year period in the ‘Land of Smiles’ I relocated to Singapore and after working at Kantar for around ten years, I decided it was time for a significant career change.
-I took a leap across to the creative and advertising industry working for SME and start up companies, focused on creators and influencer marketing.
-It was then where I discovered Ampverse through a partnership call with Charlie Baillie (Chief Strategy Officer of Ampverse).
+Following an incredible 6.5-year period in the ‘Land of Smiles’ I relocated to Singapore and after working at Kantar for around ten years, I decided it was time for a significant career change.
+I took a leap across to the creative and advertising industry working for SME and start-up companies, focused on creators and influencer marketing.
+It was then that I discovered Ampverse through a partnership call with Charlie Baillie (Chief Strategy Officer of Ampverse).

-Partnership call turned to recruitment talks and ultimately became one of the most exciting career transitions.
+Partnership calls turned to recruitment talks and ultimately became one of the most exciting career transitions.